 We value the feedback we receive from our stakeholders and we take every opportunity to ensure that where possible the wishes of stakeholders are considered.
-The executive team is a small and dedicated team who work hard to ensure that values of the Company are an integral part of the business.
-The Board works closely with the executive team with clear and open communication both within and outside of the Board room.
-The Company has an open-door policy from the executive team down where employees' opinions and suggestions are valued and listened to.
+The Executive team is a small and dedicated team who work hard to ensure that values of the Company are an integral part of the business.
+The Board works closely with the Executive team with clear and open communication both within and outside of the Board room.
+The Company has an open-door policy from the Executive team down where employees' opinions and suggestions are valued and listened to.

-Principle Six: Ensure that between them the directors have the necessary up to date experience, skills and capabilities
+Principle Six: Ensure that between them the Directors have the necessary up to date experience, skills and capabilities

-The Board comprises of the Non-Executive Chairman, four non-executive directors and a CEO.
+The Board comprises of the Non-Executive Chair, four Non-Executive Directors, a CEO and CFO.
 Further details can be found on the Company's website 'Board of Directors'.
 The Board has significant industry, financial, public markets and governance experience, possessing the necessary mix of experience, skills, personal qualities and capabilities to deliver the strategy of the Company for the benefit of the shareholders over the medium to long-term.

-Nicholas Clayton, as Non-Executive Chairman, is responsible for leading and ensuring that the Board discharges its responsibilities; for facilitating full and constructive contributions from each member of the Board in the determination of the Group's strategy and overall commercial objectives.
+Nicholas Clayton, as Non-Executive Chair, is responsible for leading and ensuring that the Board discharges its responsibilities; for facilitating full and constructive contributions from each member of the Board in the determination of the Group's strategy and overall commercial objectives.
 Nicholas has provided strategic and corporate finance advice, and has been a Non-Executive Director of, numerous public and private oil and gas companies since 2007.

-Following the appointment of Nicholas Clayton as Non-Executive Chairman the Company does not at present have a Senior Independent Non-Executive Director.
-The Board does not deem this necessary given the transition from an Executive Chairman to a Non-Executive Chairman.
+Further to the appointment of Nicholas Clayton as Non-Executive Chair the Company does not at present have a Senior Independent Non-Executive Director.
+The Board does not deem this necessary given the transition from an Executive Chair to a Non-Executive Chair.